shenlei149/shenlei149.github.io/docs/Reading/English/WorldHistory/Part1/01-The-Dry-Bones-Speak.md

 With a decade, Darwin's ideas had won over the scientific community.
 In 1871, in The Decent of Man, Darwin extended his argument to the evolution of humans, concluding explicitly that "man is descended from some lowly organized form."
 Humans are a part of the order of primates, most closely related to great apes and chimpanzees.

+* chimpanzee: a small, very intelligent African ape with black or brown fur. 黑猩猩。

 The search now began for evidence of the "missing link" between humans and apes, for some creature, living or extinct, that stood at an intermediate point in the evolutionary process.
 In this search archaeology, and the adjunct field of paleoanthropology, flourished.

 ## Fossils and fossil-hunters